 The setting is default On, and it allows the Action button (as set in My-T-Pen Setup, Mouse Buttons, Action button) to move the My-T-Pen window by clicking on the frame or any unused area (Click, drag, then release).
 If the mouse cursor is not always tracked accurately, it is recommended that this be set to Off to prevent accidental moves.
-This may also be set off to prevent the operator from moving the My-T-Pen window (note that the second and/or third button must be configured properly).
+This may also be set off to prevent the operator from moving the My-T-Pen window (note that the second and/or third button must be configured properly to ensure the move option is unavailable).